This site receives compensation for qualified sales and banner clicks referred from this site. Learn More

 Thanks to the design, this one is easy to carry and to put in the back of the car to take along to the pump track or Grandma’s house.

-It also comes in three bright colors, making this the one your child cannot wait to ride.
+It also comes in three bright colors (blue, pink, and green), making this the one your child cannot wait to ride.

 #4 – Ace of Play

 This one is a strong challenger to the Banana bike above.
 You’ll immediately notice some similarity in the frame design.

 The seat and handlebars adjust without tools and the bike comes with the foam EVA tires I love.
 The Ace of Play balance bike offers an easy way for your child to learn how to ride a bike.